Yandex Cloud

 Configure the FW-A firewallConfigure the FW-A firewall

 Connect to the FW-A management web interface at https://192.168.1.10:8001.
-Use the admin credentials: Admin for the username and utm for the password.
+Use the default admin credentials: Admin for both username and password.
 After connecting, the system will prompt you to change your password.

 1. In the top menu, go to Settings, and in the left-hand menu, under UserGate, select Settings.
 Click the Time zone field value.
 Select your time zone and click Save.
 In the Primary NTP server and Backup NTP server fields, enter the addresses of the NTP servers (see the list of recommended NTP servers here).